-The first place I would start when transitioning to a keto diet would be adding Paleo Protein and Collagen Protein to your daily routine.
-Paleo Protein is a very low-carb, clean source of complete protein that you can blend right into your morning smoothie.
-And Collagen Protein is a zero-carb source of protein that you can stir into any hot or cold beverage, such as smoothies, juices, tea, or even water!
+When transitioning to a keto diet I recommend adding Paleo Protein and Collagen Protein to your diet.
+Paleo Protein is a low-carb, clean source of complete protein that you can blend right into a smoothie.
+Collagen Protein is a zero-carb source of protein that you can stir into any hot or cold beverage.
+It’s perfect for smoothies, juices, tea, or even water!

-Women (especially those in perimenopause) and anyone with thyroid dysfunction or chronic stress can benefit from supplementing with Adrenal Support when following a keto diet.
-Adrenal Support promotes optimal stress response, adrenal health and stress hormone production.
+Women and anyone with thyroid dysfunction or chronic stress can benefit from supplementing with Adrenal Support when following a keto diet.
+Adrenal Support promotes optimal stress response, adrenal health, and stress hormone production.

-Keeping an eye on your thyroid hormone levels is especially critical when transitioning to a keto diet to make sure that they are balanced and optimal.
-I recommend taking a multivitamin to ensure you are getting enough selenium, iodine, and zinc, all of which are necessary for supporting optimal thyroid function.
+Keeping an eye on your thyroid hormone levels is especially critical when transitioning to a keto diet.
+Balance and optimize your levels with a multivitamin to ensure you are getting enough selenium, iodine, and zinc.
+All of these nutrients are necessary to support optimal thyroid function.

-If your body is not used to consuming a high fat diet, it could take some time for your digestion to adjust to eating keto.
-Supplementing with digestive enzymes will help your body break down fat to ease you into the transition.
+If your body is not used to consuming a high-fat diet, it could take time for your digestion to adjust.
+Digestive enzymes will help your body break down fat to ease you into the transition.